 Polestar, a Swedish electric car manufacturer, is planning to go public.

-The funds will be used to “help support considerable investment in the expansion of its products, operations, and markets to create a leading firm in the fast increasing global luxury electric car market,” according to Polestar, a European competitor to Tesla.
+Polestar, a European rival to Tesla, claimed the money would be used to “help support major investment in the expansion of its products, operations, and markets to create a leading firm in the rapidly increasing global luxury electric car market,” according to a statement.

 Despite the fact that Polestar, whose shareholders include US actor Leonardo DiCaprio, has only manufactured two vehicles since its founding in 2017, its market capitalization would put it just below Nissan and ahead of Renault and Subaru.

-With a market capitalization of nearly $750 billion, Tesla is the world’s most valuable carmaker, more than three times that of Toyota or Volkswagen, both of which sell far more vehicles.
+With a market capitalization of more than $750 billion, Tesla is the world’s most valuable carmaker, more than three times that of Toyota or Volkswagen, both of which sell far more vehicles.

 The listing will be completed by joining Polestar with Gores Guggenheim, a special purpose acquisition company (SPAC) formed by US investment companies The Gores Group and Guggenheim Capital, and is slated to take place in the first half of 2022.